 Prices vary.
 Many adult cycling classes are free.
-Some cost $30 to $50.
-Private lessons cost $40 to $50 per hour of instruction.
+Some cost $60 to $90.
+Private lessons cost $40 to $60 per hour of instruction.

+Register as far in advance as possible.
 Adult cycling classes are extremely popular.
 You can usually register online or by telephone.
 If you register and then find out that you cannot attend your class, be sure to call and cancel your registration so that someone on the waiting list can take your place.

-You may be referred to a local or regional cycling association, because most cycling classes are sponsored by these associations.
+Visit or call a local bicycle shop and ask for information about adult cycling classes.
+You may be referred to a local or regional cycling association because most cycling classes are sponsored by these associations.

 In Chicago, the League of American Bicyclists offers private First Time Bicycling Basics classes.
 These private lessons cost $60 per hour, but the League's website states that it usually takes only two or three hours to learn to ride.
 You will need to bring your own helmet.
 Lessons are not offered in winter.